Wine Museum, Ehnen

-The Wine Museum (Musée du Vin), located in Ehnen on the Luxembourg side of the Moselle, illustrates the art of wine-making with exhibits of traditional vintner's tools and bottling equipment together with old documents and photographs.
+The Wine Museum (Luxembourgish: Wäimusée; French: Musée du Vin; German: Weinmuseum), located in Ehnen on the Luxembourg side of the Moselle, illustrates the art of wine-making with exhibits of traditional vintner's tools and bottling equipment together with old documents and photographs.
 The property was acquired by the state in 1974 and opened as a museum in 1978.
 It occupies the home of a former vintner with winemaking antiques and furnishings.
+The museum is one of the main sites of the annual Riesling Open wine festival.

 The museum

+The Wine Museum in Ehnen illustrates the art of wine-making with exhibits of traditional vintner's tools and bottling equipment together with old documents and photographs.
+The property was acquired by the state in 1974 and opened as a museum in 1978.
+It occupies the home of a former vintner with winemaking antiques and furnishings.
+In 2025 the museum is closed for renovation, with no announced reopening date.
+After the renovation the museum will be known as the "Wäinhaus - Wine discovery center".

 Standing close to the banks of the river, the 18th-century house belonged to the prosperous Wellenstein family.
 The premises also house a cooperage showing how barrels were made, a large wine press, a smithy and the former Ehnen office of weights and measures.
 The museum exhibits demonstrate the process of wine-making from growing the grapes to bottling the wine.
 Many of the items in the museum have been donated by local vintners.
-There is also a small vinyard with all the local grape varieties.
+There is also a small vineyard with all the local grape varieties.
 As these grapes are grown on government land, the wine made from them is served at official functions such as embassy dinners.

-The museum is open from April through October, and is one of the main sites of the annual Riesling Open wine festival.
+The museum is open from April through October, and is one of the main sites of the annual Riesling Open wine festival in September.